 How Fragile Are The Housings?

-While LEDs by themselves are downright robust, they aren’t the soul component of a step light.
+While LEDs by themselves are downright robust, they aren’t the sole component of a step light.
 The glass, metal, or plastic housings and covers might not hold up to vigorous scraping or pounding if installed flat on a stair.
 Plus, if they’re not completely flush, they could be a tripping hazard.

-Jim from PA. a proud owner of these LED step lights, offered us his solution to this problem:
+Jim from PA. a proud owner of LED step lights, offered us his solution to this problem: